Sex Hysteria

 Sex Hysteria is the second studio album by American singer and songwriter Jessie Murph.
 It was released through Columbia Records on July 18, 2025, as the follow-up to her 2024 debut album That Ain't No Man That's the Devil.
-The standard edition of the album features guest appearances from American rappers Gucci Mane and Lil Baby, while American singer 6LACK is featured on the deluxe version of the album.
+The standard edition of the album features guest appearances from American rappers Gucci Mane and Lil Baby, while American singer 6lack is featured on the deluxe version of the album.

-Sex Hysteria debuted at number eight on the US Billboard 200, becoming Murph's charting album to date.
-The album spawned three singles: "Gucci Mane", "Blue Strips", which became Murph's highest-charting single on the US Billboard 200, and "Touch Me Like a Gangster".
-The promotional singles "Heroin" and "Bad As The Rest" were also released.
+Sex Hysteria debuted at number eight on the US Billboard 200, becoming Murph's highest-charting album to date.
+The album spawned three singles: "Gucci Mane", "Blue Strips", which became Murph's highest-charting single on the US Billboard Hot 100, and "Touch Me Like a Gangster".
+The promotional singles "Heroin" and "Bad as the Rest" were also released.

 On November 14, the deluxe edition of the album was released, featuring eight new tracks, including the single "I'm Not There for You".